currinjs/CurrinJS/aio/content/guide/deployment.md

 You can dramatically reduce launch time by only loading the application modules that absolutely must be present when the app starts.

-Configure the Angular Router to defer loading of all other modules (and their associated code), either by [waiting until the app has launched](guide/router#preloading  "Preloading") or by [_lazy loading_](guide/router#asynchronous-routing "Lazy loading") them on demand.
+Configure the Currin Router to defer loading of all other modules (and their associated code), either by [waiting until the app has launched](guide/router#preloading  "Preloading") or by [_lazy loading_](guide/router#asynchronous-routing "Lazy loading") them on demand.